marcdlc-cs/marcdlc-cs.github.io/_pages/projects/threatdetection/mitre_wannacry.md

 | [Remote System Discovery](https://attack.mitre.org/techniques/T1018) | WannaCry scans its local network segment for remote systems to try to exploit and copy itself to. |
 | [Lateral Tool Transfer](https://attack.mitre.org/techniques/T0867) | WannaCry can move laterally through industrial networks by means of the SMB service. |

-**Additional notes**: WannCry contains worm-like features to spread itself across a computer network.
+**Additional notes**: WannaCry contains worm-like features to spread itself across a computer network.
 It can move laterally through industrial networks by means of the SMB service.
 It attempts to copy itself to remote computers after gaining access via an SMB exploit.

 ### Attack Impact